Former Punjab Minister Bhullar Arrested in Suicide Case

 A purported CCTV footage surfaced on social media on Monday, showing Randhawa consuming a poisonous substance.

-A video surfaced on social media on Saturday in which Randhawa, who held the additional charge of Patti, was purportedly heard saying that he had consumed a poisonous substance and accused the transport minister of harassment.

-In her complaint lodged with the police, Randhawa's wife claimed that her husband was constantly pressurised to allot a warehouse tender to Bhullar's father and had even threatened to harm him and his family.
+In the police complaint, Randhawa's wife claimed that her husband was constantly pressured to allot a warehouse tender to Bhullar's father and that the former minister had even threatened to harm her husband and his family if he did not comply.

-Kaur, in her complaint, which is part of the FIR, said her husband told her that he was continuously pressurised to get the tender approved in the name of Bhullar's father under any circumstances.

-Bhullar, his father Sukhdev Singh Bhullar and his PA Dilbagh Singh allegedly threatened that if the tender was not approved in the name of Sukhdev Singh Bhullar, then Randhawa and his family would have to face consequences, Randhawa's wife Kaur said in her complaint.